asreview/asreview/docs/source/extensions_dev.rst

       -V, --version  print the ASR version number and exit

-With this extension installed, a plot can be made with of an ASReview state file.
+With this extension installed, a plot can be made with an ASReview state file.
 The following example shows how a plot is made of the file ``example_run_1.h5``.